 Development of executive function: Grade 5 teachers intentionally coach students on materials management and long-term planning, developing student independence and responsibility as they transition between classrooms and maintain organization and supplies for multiple classes.

 - Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
-Grade 5 students serve as members of the LS Leadership Council, help to organize and lead LS assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.
+Grade 5 students serve as members of the Lower School Leadership Council, help to organize and lead assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.

-Our hybrid approach intentionally weaves Grade 5 students into the life of the Middle School.
-We guide students through the onset of adolescence by implementing common curricular materials that connect the LS and MS Lifeskills curriculum.
+Our hybrid approach intentionally weaves Grade 5 students into the life of King's Middle School.
+We guide students through the onset of adolescence by implementing common curricular materials that connect the Lower School and Middle School Lifeskills curriculum.
 Grade 5 students are mentored by the Grade 8 students over the course of the year to learn to problem-solve and self-advocate.
 These transitional opportunities help Grade 5 students grow and form positive relationships across divisions.